Lesson Plan Overview

 Wikimedia Commons/Public Domain

-Beatrix Potter Characters Unit Lessons
+This post is part of the series: Beatrix Potter Characters Unit Lessons

 This is a themed series of lesson plans and activities for Beatrix Potter characters.
 Math, vocabulary, reading fluency and other skills are covered.